 The same applies to tablecloths – whilst they can make cleaning the table after a meal much easier, they will hide your table from sight.
 If it’s a beautiful hand-crafted mahogany table that you want your guests to see, you might be better off sticking to placemats.

 Install extractor fans in your kitchen and bathroom

 Extractor fans can help to remove moisture from your kitchen and bathroom.
-This could help to prevent mould growing on your walls and ceiling.
+This could help to prevent mould from growing on your walls and ceiling.
 In the kitchen, extractor fans are often placed above the oven where they can suck up steam from pots on the hobs.
-In the bathroom, extractor fans are best placed near the shower where they can similarly absorb steam.
+In the bathroom, extractor fans are best placed near the shower where they can similarly absorb the steam.

 Buy an air purifier

 An air purifier could meanwhile help suck up dust, hair and toxins in the air.
 This could help to make dusting less of a chore.
 There are various air purifiers on the market to choose from.
 You can also use natural air purifiers such as salt rock candles and various houseplants.